 Not all dairy foods have equal amounts of lactose, which can cause digestion issues, and even those with lactose intolerance are usually okay with small amounts of lactose.
-That means that not all milk, cheeses, and dairy products are tummy twisters!
+That means that not all milk, cheeses, and dairy products are tummy twisters.
 Hard cheeses, like cheddar, Swiss, or Parmesan, generally have less than a gram of lactose per serving.
-According to Cleveland Clinic, dairy to avoid includes “chocolate shakes or drinks, milkshakes, whole milk fat yogurt, whole milk fat (4%) cottage cheese, and full-fat cheese.”
+According to the Cleveland Clinic, you may want to avoid dairy such as “chocolate shakes or drinks, milkshakes, whole milk fat yogurt, whole milk fat (4%) cottage cheese, and full-fat cheese.”

 Soy foods: Enjoy some, avoid some

-Whole soybeans (often sold as edamame), like other beans, are a source of GOS, hard to digest chains of sugars.
+Whole soybeans (often sold as edamame), like other beans, are a source of GOS, which are hard-to-digest chains of sugars.
 Tofu and tempeh are made using processes that eliminate some of the GOS, making them easier on your digestion.
 What about soy milk?
 It depends.
 If soy milk is made with only soybean isolates or soy protein, then it should be low in FODMAPs.
 Soy milk made with whole soybeans is likely a source of GOS, making it a gassy beverage for some, so read the ingredients.

 Strawberries, blueberries, blackberries—which is the odd one out here?
-Blackberries, while rich in antioxidants, are also rich in polyols, a difficult to digest sugar alcohol, which can cause some real problems if your stomach is sensitive to them.
-Don’t miss these foods that GI doctors always avoid.
+Blackberries are also rich in antioxidants, but they have sugar alcohols called polyols, which are difficult to digest and can cause some real problems if your stomach is sensitive.
+(Check out these foods that GI doctors always avoid.)